nathancahill/aws-serverless-micro/README.md

 ### Compatability

 This libary is **100% compatible** with the Micro API.
-The [full Micro test suite](https://github.com/nathancahill/aws-serverless-micro/tree/master/test/fixtures/micro) is run against the library.
+The [full Micro test suite](https://github.com/nathancahill/aws-serverless-micro/tree/master/test/fixtures/micro) is run against the library with 100% coverage.

 -   [x] micro.send
 -   [x] micro.sendError